MLHale/GenCyber-web-content/day1/github-primer.md

 > We do not need to use this option currently, so you may move to [Step 4](#step-4)

-For option #2, navigate to the folder with your files.
-Then use the init command: `git init`.
+If you need to create a new repository you would just navigate to the folder containing the files you wish to version control and then use the init command: `git init`.
 That's it!
+This is useful if you are creating new files from scratch.
+Using github, you can also push newly tracked files such as these to a remote repository.
+The steps are the same as you will see for cloned respositories below.

 [Top](#table-of-contents)

 ### Step 4
 In this step we will make changes to files in our Local repository and then `push` changes back to the remote repository.

-Git is based on a "de-centralized" model.
-Which means that there is no central authoritative repository.
+Git is based on a "de-centralized" model of ownership - which means that there is no central authoritative repository.
 Every repository, Local or Remote, is fully autonomous and fully functional on its own.
 So changes made in any repository are tracked in that repository only.
 Two repositories do not communicate unless there is a explicit request to synchronize changes across them.
 This will make more sense as we work through a scenario.

 Let's open the hello-world folder in the Ubuntu Desktop OS VM and make changes to the `README.md` file in a text editor.